-The Cornell Program for Healthy Living, Empire Plans, and student health insurance program all provide various forms of breast pump and supply coverage (see coverage details - pdf).
+The Cornell Program for Healthy Living, Empire Plans, and student health insurance program all provide various forms of pump and supply coverage (see coverage details - pdf).

 Faculty and staff members who are enrolled in a medical flexible spending account can submit lactation supply expenses for reimbursement.
 See more information on flexible spending accounts (including deadlines).

 Explore the directory of available rooms along with photos, amenities, and contact information.
 Complete the Lactation Room Request Form to request access to one or more rooms.
 A room coordinator will follow up with you about your request.